Photo and story by Seth Whitehead/ Contributing Writer

 The event’s special guest, Ron Akins, was a 2006 graduate of MTSU with a degree in Business and Finance.
 He owns the Fish House in Murfreesboro.
-He spoke about entrepreneurship, particularly in the African American community.
+He spoke about entrepreneurship, how you can sanlam shares and turn a profit, what the different paths to entrepreneurship are, and how the African American community look at the industry.

 “I’ve been an entrepreneur since 1999,” Akins said.
 “I actually started off without even knowing I was an entrepreneur by throwing parties in high school for friends of mine.”